rebelsky/sams-assorted-musings-reflections/dumb-things-work-life-essay.md

 essays.
 Maybe I can find ways to keep them short.
 Maybe I can find ways to split them into multiple essays, so that each is short.
 We'll see.

+And, in spite of not finishing all of my professional work, it does seem like I achieved a reasonable balance between my personal and professional activities this weekend.
+So perhaps I should celebrate that success, rather than bemoan the failures.

 ---

 [1] More on that later.